edmore/Coding_For_Concurrency/README.md

 # Coding_For_Concurrency
 Coding for Concurrency Examples

+These examples were done for this talk: https://www.youtube.com/watch?v=iiQOZNOwPv4

 To run the examples you will need to install the dependencies relevant to each language.

 Scala: